kwikius/quantracker/doc_src/osd/software_devel/flash_variables.rst

          can be used if you dont need range checking.

    * info
-         Holds a small bit of helpful info about the variable which the user can read via the flash_menu.
+         Holds a small bit of helpful info about the variable which the user can read via the flash-menu.

    * readonly
-         Set this true so that the variable can be read but not modified from the flash menu.
-You can of course modify it in code, using the set_flash_value(name, value) functions defined in `\<quan/stm32/flash/flash_convert.hpp\>`_
+         Set this true so that the variable can be read but not modified from the flash-menu.
+You can of course modify it in code, using the set_flash_value(name, value) functions defined in `\<quan/stm32/flash/flash_convert.hpp\>`_  [#stw]_

 -------------------------------------
 viewing and modifying flash variables
 -------------------------------------

       The flash variables can be viewed and modified by the flash menu or programmatically in code.
-      Not that modfying flash while the OSD is running (ie once the sceduler has started) is a "stop the world" operation
+      Not that modifying flash while the OSD is running (ie once the scheduler has started) is a "stop the world" operation [#stw]_
       Though the actual write of a location is quite quick around 20 usec, it may very occasionally require erasing a page and copying all variables to another page which may take considerably longer.